devopsysadmin/ansible-bundle/README.md

 - Syntax role/version changes to role@version.
 This simplifies the configuration in ansible.cfg and allows branches names such as feature/something in role version.
 If a versioned role with the previous syntax is found, will complain with a deprecation warning.
-The previous syntax will be obsoleted in v 0.7.
+The previous syntax will be obsoleted in the future.

 # Author